-Mr. DONNELLY: I think we should have that report incorporated in the proceedings of this Committee, and I would make a motion to that effect.
+Mr. Donnelly: I think we should have that report incorporated in the proceedings of this Committee, and I would make a motion to that effect.

 This was seconded by Mr. Garland (Bow River).
+(See Report at p.
+183 post.)

-The WITNESS: I would like to read this quotation from Dr. Humphries' report, which I think sums the whole thing up, and corresponds very closely with the conclusions made by Mr. Whiteside and myself in our bulletin entitled "Garnet Wheat" published a year ago.
+The WITNESS: I would like to read this quotation from Dr. Humphries' report, which I think sums the whole thing up, and corresponds very closely with the conclusions made by Mr. Whiteside and myself in our bulletin entitled

+"Garnet Wheat" published a year ago.
 He says:-